 Working at a restaurant might possibly be one of the hardest jobs around.
-In addition to the long hours and low pay, waiters and hostesses must also deal with rude, dumb, and ridiculous customers all throughout the day.
+In addition to the long hours and low pay, waiters and hostesses must also deal with rude, dumb, and ridiculous customers all throughout the day - not to mention stomach-churning food requests.

 "I was working as the duty manager in a steakhouse back in around 1995.
 We had a packed house and were running around like crazy when one of the waitresses called me over to her table.